nbicocchi/learn-microservices/modules/tools/labs/README.md

 11. How does a logging system work, and how can log levels be used effectively during both development and production?
 12. How do Spring Boot Actuators help in managing a microservice in a production environment?
 13. What are the key features of the Spring Data library, particularly in relation to JPA?
-14. What is JMeter, and how is it used for performance testing of web applications?